VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization

-\theme{3.4}{Transparency increases trust and confidence} While transparency exposed Copilot’s limitations, it also increased participants’ trust and confidence in the system.
-As P13 explained: \textit{``I can see where Copilot gets the data from to answer my questions, whether it could answer that question.
-I can tell if it's like hallucinating or something, so it gives me a little more trust in the AI (P13).''} Rather than interacting with a seemingly perfect black box, making the generative mechanism visible allowed participants to better judge the reliability of the information they received, which is essential for appropriate reliance.
+\theme{2.5}{Transparency increases trust and confidence} Transparency also increased participants’ trust and confidence in the system.
+As P13 explained: \textit{``I can see where VizCopilot gets the data from to answer my questions, whether it could answer that question.
+I can tell if it's like hallucinating or something, so it gives me a little more trust in the AI.''
+(P13)} Rather than interacting with a seemingly perfect black box, making the generative mechanism visible allowed participants to better judge the reliability of the information they received, which is essential for appropriate reliance.

-\theme{3.5}{Prompting strategies are naturally adapted} One observation from the user study was that most participants adapted their prompting strategy to help Copilot retrieve better context.
-For example, participants would reuse the topic labels as keywords and gave more direct commands rather than asking questions in their prompts.
-Participants also reported how visualization provides information for them to ask follow-up questions that yieded more specific answers: \textit{``"I spent a little bit of time looking (at visualization), saw some product names, OK, I know there's different products, so now I need to write a prompt that tells me about what products they actually have.
-(P10)''}.
-Our interpretation is that due to the visibility of context and transparency over the generative mechanism, participants recognized that their prompts played a significant role in the context retrieval process and were able to adapt their prompting strategies accordingly.
+\theme{2.6}{Prompting strategies are naturally adapted} Most participants adapted their prompting strategy to help VizCopilot retrieve better context.
+For example, participants would reuse the topic labels as keywords and give more direct commands.
+Participants also liked how the visualization provided information for them to ask follow-up questions that yielded more specific answers: \textit{``"I spent a little bit of time looking (at the visualization), saw some product names, OK, I know there's different products, so now I need to write a prompt that tells me about what products they actually have.''
+(P10)} Our interpretation is that due to the visibility of context and transparency over the generative mechanism, participants found that their prompts are critical to the retrieval process and proactively adapted their prompting strategies.